ICL Protects Idaho's Waters

 Water Quality—A Hot Topic

-The Dixie Drain is a one-of-kind project in which the EPA has given its seal of approval for the City of Boise to remove phosphorous from an agricultural drain as opposed to only removing phosphorous at its in-town wastewater treatment plants.
-This is phosphorous that would otherwise flow into the Boise River and then onto the Snake.
-But the EPA was not the final arbiter of success for this project; the City also needed a water right from the State, and securing that water right turned into a battle.
+The Dixie Drain is a one-of-kind project in which the EPA has given its seal of approval for the City of Boise to remove phosphorous from an agricultural drain, as opposed to only removing phosphorous at its in-town wastewater treatment plants.
+This is phosphorous that would otherwise flow into the Boise River and then on to the Snake River.
+But the EPA was not the final arbiter of success for this project.
+The city also needed a water right from the state, and securing that water right turned into a battle.

 Engaging in water right protests is just one of the many ways ICL speaks up for clean, healthy rivers.
 To learn more about our water work, click on a link below!

 We are working hard to protect Idaho waters throughout the state.